sharmaeklavya2/owliver/README.md

 * `python manage.py runserver`

+## Using libraries locally

+By default, The website will load JQuery, Bootstrap and MathJax from the internet when required.
+If you want it to use a local copy instead, you'll have to make a folder named 'extstatic' in the project's directory and place files in it (symlinks work as well).

+* JQuery will be loaded from 'extstatic/jquery.min.js'
+* Bootstrap's folder should be 'extstatic/bootstrap'
+* MathJax's folder should be 'extstatic/mathjax'

 ## Documentation

 Documentation for this site is in the doc folder in markdown.
 To generate HTML documentation, run `make docs` in the project's root directory.
 If you wish to contribute, make sure to read everything in doc.